jesminegandhi/jesminegandhi/README.md

 ### Hi there 👋

-- 🔎 I am actively seeking entry-level or junior DevOps cloud engineering roles.
+- 👀 I’m a DevOps Engineer
-- 🌱 I’m currently learning AWS, Python, Docker & Terraform
+- 📚 I’m currently learning AWS, Python, K8s, Terraform & Docker
+- 💕 I’m looking to collaborate on anything & everything to do with DevOps!

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->